 The most important aspect of any cloud adoption plan is the alignment of people who will make the plan a reality.
 No plan is complete until you understand its people-related aspects.

 True organizational alignment takes time.
 It will become important to establish long-term organizational alignment, especially as cloud adoption scales across the business and IT culture.
-Alignment is so important that an entire section has been dedicated to it in the Operate section of the Cloud Adoption Framework.
+Alignment is so important that an entire section has been dedicated to it in the Organize methodology of the Cloud Adoption Framework.

 Full organization alignment is not a required component of the cloud adoption plan.
 However, some initial organization alignment is needed.
 This article outlines a best-practice starting point for organizational alignment.
 The guidance here can help complete your plan and get your teams ready for cloud adoption.
 When you're ready, you can use the organization alignment section to customize this guidance to fit your organization.